 This page details financial support available once you start your course at Peterhouse.
 If you require financial assistance in covering the costs of admissions assessments or other application costs please follow this webpage or contact firstname.lastname@example.org for more information.

-There are many sources of financial support available to Peterhouse undergraduates.
+There are many sources of financial assistance available to Peterhouse undergraduates.
 Please follow the hyperlinks for more information.

 Student Finance (UK students only) - information on tuition fee and maintenance loans.